yairm210/Unciv/Mods.md

 For an example, you can refer to [the example mod](https://github.com/yairm210/Unciv-mod-example) - just download the Example-Aliens-Mod and put it in a `/mods` folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Aliens as a playable civilization!

 If you want to add a new civilization as a mod, you should check out [the Civ making instructions](https://github.com/yairm210/Unciv/wiki/Making-a-new-Civilization) to see what's required, or see the example Aliens mod =)

+### More on Images and the texture atlas
+Images are combined (at runtime) into texture images with an 'atlas', so if you see "game.atlas" and "game.png" files being generated, now you know what for.
+Most mods will need only one pair of those, the base game has around four.

+When the game runs from a packaged distribution (android, jar), the texture+atlas files alone are relevant, so you need to include them in your repository and keep them up to date.
+Actually omitting the original images would work for these uses, but we still recommend including them, so developers running from source can access them.

+If your mod has lots of images (or large ones), the texture might 'spill' into additional texture ".png" files.
+This is not good for performance, which is why the base game controls which kinds of images go together into one texture(+atlas).
+This works for mods, too: Create not only one Images folder, but several, the additional ones named "Images.xyz", where xyz will become the filename of the additional texture file (So don't use both Images and Images.game - those will clash).
+Look at the Unciv base game to get a better idea how that works.

 ### Adding maps to mods